dkeppens/PieHelper/README.md

 	- start
 	- restart
 	- switching from one application to another
-* the standard list of supported integrable applications is
+* the default list of supported integrable applications is
 	- Kodi
 	- Moonlight
 	- RetroPie/Emulationstation